ryanwaits/codegen/README.md

 })
 ```

-Run `⁠codegen generate` to pull the ABIs from your local Clarinet contracts and create fully type-safe interfaces for your project.
+Run `⁠codegen generate` to create fully type-safe interfaces for your contracts.

 ```bash
 codegen generate